 I was directly dealing with third-party companies to fill those advertising spots.
 I was, in fact, “conducting business,” but I wasn’t seeing the kind of income I really wanted (and needed) at the time.
 Not even close.

 It was only after following the example of some of my favorite bloggers (like Darren and Yaro), and some excellent advice from the Internet Business Mastery Academy that I knew I had to do something more than just blog to make some real profit.
 Soon after, I formed my LLC and leveraged the authority and trust I had earned on my blog to launch a profitable online business.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 It’s my belief that anyone with a blog, passion, and a good work ethic can do the same thing.